Temperature effects on magnetoplasmon spectrum of a weakly modulated graphene monolayer

-At $T=12K,$ we find that the SdH oscillations are washed out while the Weiss oscillations persist.
-From Eq.(15), we see that $T_{W}$ and $T_{SdH}$ set the temperature scale at which these oscillations will be damped.
-For the 2DEG, the magnetoplasmon energy as a function of inverse magnetic field is presented in Fig.(2) at two different temperatures: $T=0.3K$ and $3K$.
-For conventional 2DEG (a 2DEG at the GaAs-AlGaAs heterojunction) we use the following parameters\cite{1,2,3,4}: $m^{\ast}=.07m_{e}$($m_{e}$ is the electron mass), $k=12$ and $n_{D} =3.16\times10^{15}$ m$^{-2}$ with the modulation strength and period same as in the graphene system.
-We find that the SdH oscillations in the magnetoplasmon spectrum die out at $T=3K$ here while they are present at a higher temperature ($12K$) in graphene.
+At $T=12K$ we find that the SdH oscillations are washed out while the Weiss oscillations persist.
+From Eq.(\ref{15}) we see that $T_{\mathrm{W}}$ and $T_{\mbox{ SdH}}$ set the temperatures at which these oscillations will be damped.
+For the 2DEG the magnetoplasmon energy as a function of inverse magnetic field is presented in Fig.(2) at two different temperatures: $T=0.3\mathrm{K}$ and $3\mathrm{K}$.
+For a conventional 2DEG (a 2DEG at a GaAs-AlGaAs heterojunction) we use the following parameters\cite{1,2,3,4,5,6,7,8,9}: $m^{\ast}=.07m_{e}$ ($m_{e}$ is the electron mass), $k=12$ and $n_{D}=3.16\times10^{15}\mathrm{m}^{-2}$ with the modulation strength and the period as in the graphene system.
+In this case we find that the SdH oscillations in the magnetoplasmon spectrum die out at $T=3\mathrm{K}$, while they are present at a higher temperature ($12\mathrm{K} $) in graphene.